alan-turing-institute/ARC-SPICE/scripts/README.md

 which should be `.yaml` files structured as below.
 It also takes an additional argument specifying the specific pipeline stage to be evaluated.
 This should be one of `ocr`, `translator`, or `classifier`.

+## experiment_analysis.py

+Run analysis on a completed experiment.
+The script takes a single input, which should be the experiment directory on which you want to obtain the results, eg:

+`python scripts/experiment_analysis.py outputs/inference_results/l1_fr_to_en/roberta-mt5-zero-shot/finalised_pipeline_zs/seed_42`

+This directory should contain: `full_pipeline.json`, `ocr.json`, `translation.json`, `classification.json`.

+It produces figures, raw json files, and `.tex` tables, outputted in corresponding directories within a subdirectory `analysis_outputs`.
+These compare distributions of the confidence with error measures, the average error measures of different stages of the pipeline, and the brier scores of a number of metrics and error propagation models.

 ### Dataset config:

 ```yaml